Smithsonian/digest2/digest2/OPERATION.md

 ```

 The RMS column provides the root-mean-square (`RMS`) value of residuals resulting from linear motion along a great circle.
-A high RMS could indicate either inaccurate observations or a significant deviation from the great circle over the observation arc.
+A high RMS could indicate either inaccurate observations or a significant deviation from the great circle over the observation
+arc.
 Therefore, it serves as a quick check to ensure the meaningfulness of scores.
 If the `RMS` value is low, the scores are considered meaningful.
 Even if the `RMS` is high due to great circle deviation, the scores still hold meaning.
 However, `digest2` cannot differentiate between cases where the high `RMS` is caused by great circle departure or poor observations.

-PETER: RMS' (RMS 'prime')  ...
+There is an optional keyword `rmsPrime`.
+When used, the output will have a column with the header `RMS'`. rmsPrime denotes the RMS computed from
+the user-submitted astrometric uncertainties in ADES input file.
+Comparison of RMS and RMSPrime gives potential hints for in-tracklet curvature,
+ if the great-circle RMS is much larger then rmsPrime.
+The positive curvature is likely for nearby objects and only if the user-submitted
+  uncertainties are reasonable.
+False-positive curvature is likely when the uncertainties are severly underestimated.
+  If uncertainties are not provided, `RMS'` is zero.

-The `Int`, `NEO`, `N22`, and `N18` columns display the `digest2` scores for different orbit classes (a complete list of orbit classes is provided at the bottom of this document): MPC Interesting, Near Earth Object (NEO), NEOs with an absolute magnitude (H) of 22 or less, and NEOs of H 18 or less, respectively.
+The `Int`, `NEO`, `N22`, and `N18` columns display the `digest2` scores for different orbit classes (a complete list of orbit classes is provided
+at the bottom of this document): MPC Interesting, Near Earth Object (NEO), NEOs with an absolute magnitude (H) of 22 or less, and NEOs of H 18 or less,
+respectively.
-Orbit classes are determined based on orbital elements and can be either well-known dynamic populations like Hungarias (Hun) or popular classifications like NEO.
+Orbit classes are determined based on orbital elements and can be either well-known dynamic populations like Hungarias (Hun) or popular classifications
+like NEO.
 A `digest2` score ranges from `0` to `100`, similar to a percentage.
-A score of `0` implies a minimal chance of the object belonging to the indicated orbit class, while a score of `100` indicates a high certainty of the object being in the indicated class.
+A score of `0` implies a minimal chance of the object belonging to the indicated orbit class, while a score of `100` indicates a high certainty
+of the object being in the indicated class.
 However, the score is not an exact probability due to various factors.

-PETER: That said, tn the example above, digest2 predicts ...
-PETER: The results for ... <orbital classses> suggest ...
+The result above shows the higest score for the MB1 (inner main belt) orbit category. `RMS'` is zero because there aren't any uncertainties provided.

 ## Moving the executable